 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, lupus, osteoporosis, or zinc deficiency.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, lupus, osteoporosis, or zinc deficiency.

 - This medicine may cause the following problems: